 Teachers are the lifeblood of our communities.
 They help us mold our children into responsible adults, listen to our fears and lend us their shoulders to cry on when we need it.
 It is a well-known fact that most teachers work long hours before and after school, and that they are usually underpaid, despite working in one of the noblest professions there is.
 They give so much of themselves to us each and every day, and ask little in return.

 That is why it is our honor to represent injured teachers in their time of need.
-The Philadelphia workers’ compensation lawyers of Larry Pitt & Associates have fought on the side of injured teachers for the last 35 years.
+The Philadelphia workers’ compensation lawyers of Larry Pitt & Associates have fought on the side of injured teachers for more than 40 years.
 We understand the challenges that come with applying for benefits, as well as the unique circumstances which may apply to union and non-union teachers alike.
 We proudly represent public, private and charter school educators throughout the entire workers’ compensation process, and ensure that your questions are answered while we strive to help you protect yourself and your families.

 Unionized Districts, Private Schools and Charter Schools